Hi! I’m new on Mac and I want to learn how to delete files on Mac.

 On a regular day, a Mac user may delete at least one file.
 This may be because that file is no longer needed.

 In other cases, deleting files means cleaning up your Mac.
-Freeing up space in your Mac is important to keep it performing at its best.
+Freeing up space on your Mac is important to keep it performing at its best.

 It helps speed up your Mac with no cost at all and with very little effort involved.
 The process of deleting files is quite simple, but you do need to know where to look.
-Lucky for you, this guide will help you out.
+Lucky for you, this guide on how to delete files on Mac will help you out.

 Whether you’re planning to delete numerous files or just a couple, mistakes are bound to happen.
 You can accidentally delete an important file or suddenly change your mind.